CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-When [creating the struct](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/container.go#L50) a [unique directory](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/container.go#L75) is created for the container at the path <code class="inline-highlight">/var/lib/docker/containers/&lt;ID&gt;</code> Inside this path are [two directories](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/filesystem.go#L24) <code class="inline-highlight">/rootfs</code> that's used to point to the files from the image that are now inside the running container, and <code class="inline-highlight">/rw</code> to have a seperate read/write layer for the container to create temporary files.
+When [creating the struct](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/container.go#L50) a [unique directory](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/container.go#L75) is created for the container at the path <code class="inline-highlight">/var/lib/docker/containers/&lt;ID&gt;</code>.
+Inside this path are [two directories](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/filesystem.go#L24), <code class="inline-highlight">/rootfs</code> which points to the files from the image that are now inside the running container, and <code class="inline-highlight">/rw</code> to have a seperate read/write layer for the container to create temporary files.

 Last, an [LXC config file](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/container.go#L175) is generated by filling in a [template](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/lxc_template.go) with our newly created container data.
 More on LXC in the next section.